yuta-game-music/simutrans-otrp/documentation/OTRP_information_en.md

 - Hold the shift key down to select multiple items in the city building construction window.
 City buildings are randomly chosen from the selected items and are constructed in the designated area.
 - Press the control key while selecting the wayobj construction tool in order to configure the spacing of wayobj placement.
 - Press the control key while selecting any elevated way construction tool in order to specify a height offset.
 This is useful for building elevated ways at very high altitudes.
 - The warning about duplicate add-on names is disabled in OTRP.
-The warning will be shown if Simutrans is launched with the **-showoverlay** option enabled or is launched in network mode.
+The warning will be shown if Simutrans is launched with the **-showoverlay** option enabled.
 - In OTRP, long block signals reserve all tiles between it and the next signal, even if by doing so it reserves a path beyond the end of the convoy's route or next stop.
 This is a preliminary implementation of a feature that was discussed in the international Simutrans forum.
 - With the `-snapshot x,y,z,f` option, Simutrans takes a snapshot and immediately quits. x, y, and z are the central coordinates, and f is the zoom factor, which can range from 0 to 9.
 - The replacement seed button automates convoy replacement.
 In a depot, select a convoy that you wish to replace other convoys with and set it as the replacement seed.
 The vehicles of convoys that subsequently arrive at the depot will be replaced with vehicles of the replacement seed.
 Press "unregister replacement" while the seed is selected in order to end convoy replacement.